patrick-leitloff/patrick-leitloff.github.io/index.md

 # Get in Touch

-If you want to get in touch, you can reach me at any time via <alexander.max.bauer@uni-oldenburg.de>.
+If you want to get in touch, you can reach me at any time via <p.m.leitloff@lse.ac.uk>.

 On the internet, there are also some other places where you can find me, including but not limited to:
 + [Academia.edu](https://uni-oldenburg.academia.edu/alexandermaxbauer)